Cleveland Police

-Cleveland Police is a territorial police force in England responsible for the policing the boroughs of Middlesbrough and Redcar and Cleveland in North Yorkshire and Hartlepool and Stockton-on-Tees in County Durham within North East England.
+Cleveland Police is a territorial police force in England responsible for the policing the boroughs of Middlesbrough, Redcar and Cleveland, Hartlepool, and Stockton-on-Tees in North East England.
 The force is overseen by the Cleveland Police and Crime Commissioner.
-Since 2022, the chief constable has been Mark Webster.
+Since 2025, the chief constable has been Victoria Fuller.

 The force covers an area of 231 sqmi with a recorded population of 569,000 in 2011.
 Geographically, the force has the second smallest police area of the 43 territorial police forces of England and Wales, after the City of London Police.
 The force is responsible for policing a predominantly urban area with higher levels of deprivation than average in the United Kingdom.

 In terms of officer numbers, Cleveland Police is the 12th smallest of the 48 police forces of the United Kingdom.
 As of September 2017, the force had 1,274 police officers, 278 police staff, 124 police community support officers and 64 special constables.

 In the 2019 annual assessment by His Majesty's Inspectorate of Constabulary, Cleveland Police was rated 'inadequate' overall and rated 'inadequate' in all review areas, concluding that "crime prevention isn't a priority for the force and this is a cause of concern".

 History

-The force was established as Cleveland Constabulary on 1 April 1974, covering the newly created county of Cleveland (which was abolished on 1 April 1996, being replaced with the four unitary authorities).
-It was renamed Cleveland Police, from Cleveland Constabulary.
+The force was established as Cleveland Constabulary on 1 April 1974, covering the newly created county of Cleveland.
+When Cleveland was abolished in 1996 the constabulary was not, and continued as the police force of the four unitary authority areas that replaced the county.
+It was renamed Cleveland Police in the same year.

 It is a successor to the Teesside Constabulary, and also part of the York and North East Yorkshire Police and part of Durham Constabulary.
 The police area is the second smallest geographically, after the area covered by the City of London Police.

 Under proposals made by the Home Secretary on 6 February 2006, a proposal for a merger with Northumbria Police and Durham Constabulary to form a single strategic police force for the North East England was suggested.
 Cleveland Police proposed instead merging with the southern area of Durham Constabulary.
 In July 2006, the plans to merge the three forces were abandoned.